kashw2/My-Brain/SES/QFESAID/IMISTAMPLE.md

 ## L - Last Input or Output

-What was the last method of communication
+What was the last method of communication.
+This can be:
+- Verbal (Spoken)
+- Physical (Gesture)
 ## E - Events Leading to Crisis

+What was the casualty doing in the minutes, hours or days in the lead up to the crisis

+---